 Those are several great keyboard mapping software packages for Windows 10 and other platforms.

-With those programs, you can remap keys, disable buttons, set up new keyboard layouts, assign keyboard functions to mouse and more besides.
+With those programs, you can remap keys, disable buttons, set up new keyboard layouts, assign keyboard functions to the mouse, and more besides.